Mukomeze – Empower her/him

 Mama Lambert (1952-2024) had been the head of counseling of Solace Ministries in Rwanda since 2002, where she supported thousands and thousands of genocide survivors in coming to terms with the genocide against the Tutsi, including the women and men in the Mukomeze program.

-Read the book ‘And I Live On’ (EPUB)
+EPUB ‘And I Live On’

-In the 100 days of genocide that ravaged the small East Central African nation of Rwanda between April and July 1994, approximately 1 million Tutsi and moderate Hutu were killed, and an estimated 250,000 to 500,000 women and girls were raped, as well as an unknown number of men and boys.
-Almost all Rwandan women who survived the genocide were victims of sexual violence or were profoundly affected by it, and an astounding 70 per cent of survivors are living with hiv.
-And I Live On features searing testimonials from Rwandan survivors of the genocide 15 and 25 years after the horrific events of 1994.
-The testimonials showcase the survivors’ extraordinary strength, courage and resilience—challenging the stigma they face as survivors of sexual violence […].
+In the 100 days of genocide that ravaged the small East Central African nation of Rwanda between April and July 1994, approximately 1 million Tutsi and moderate Hutu were killed, and an estimated 250,000 to 500,000 women and girls were raped, as well as an unknown number of men and boys. (…)

 The stories featured in And I Live On are from genocide survivors supported by Solace Ministries and Mukomeze, and include the impact made by these organisations on the lives of the survivors.